tanagha/2023-amse-AnaghaTamhankar/project/project-plan.md

 ## Summary
 <!-- Describe your data science project in max.
 5 sentences. -->
-To increase traffic efficiency and safety, this data science project will examine Cologne's traffic violations and light positions.
-We can pinpoint regions with a high number of violations and look into possible changes in traffic signal layout by merging reported fines data from the year 2021(past datasets are also available from 2015 but for now we are only using 2021) with the dataset of traffic lights in Cologne.
-Data integration, exploratory data analysis, and the creation of conclusions and suggestions are all parts of the project.
+The relationship between the traffic lights and trafic volations can be understood by merging reported fines data from the year 2021(past datasets are also available from 2015 but for now we are only using first 3 months of 2021) with the dataset of traffic lights in Cologne.
 ## Rationale
 <!-- Outline the impact of the analysis, e.g. which pains it solves. -->
-The following concerns are addressed in this analysis:
-1. Determine high-traffic locations so that you can concentrate your enforcement efforts there and increase road safety.
-2. To evaluate the effectiveness of traffic signal placement, look at the relationship between the occurrence of infractions and the presence of traffic lights.
+To evaluate the effectiveness of traffic signal placement, look at the relationship between the occurrence of violations and the presence of traffic lights.
-3. Find potential locations for the installation of extra traffic lights to improve traffic flow and decrease infractions.
 The project intends to deliver practical insights that may be utilized to make data-driven decisions for enhancing traffic management and safety in Cologne by merging the information and doing a thorough analysis.

 ## Datasources